 Why does Jade use a blind oracle and not a secure element?

-Our unique security model using blind oracles was developed as a way to avoid needing a secure element for wallet protection, which allows Jade to be truly open-source, more accessible and easily DIY-able.
+We developed our unique security model using blind oracles as a way to avoid needing a secure element for wallet protection, which allows Jade to be truly open-source, more accessible and easy to DIY build yourself.
 Secure elements are typically covered by NDAs, are more expensive, and drastically increase the complexity of building a DIY device.

-Does Jade have to be used with Blockstream Green?
+Does I have to use Jade with Blockstream app?

 No. Jade works as a standalone signing device with many popular wallet platforms.